There is a great deal of

 researchers.
 In many types of studies (especially in chemistry, physics, and

 biology), quantitative observations are used.
-A quantitative
+A quantitative observation is

-standard system of measurement.
-Quantities such as size, volume, weight, time,
+measurement.
+Quantities such as size, volume, weight, time, distance, or a host

-distance, or a host of others may be measured in scientific studies.
+of others may be measured in scientific studies.

 Some observations that